lightning/bolts/01-messaging.md

 if the connection is simply dropped, then the peer may retry the connection.
 It's also useful to describe protocol violations for diagnosis, as this indicates that one peer has a bug.

+On the other hand, overuse of error messages has lead to implementations ignoring them (to avoid an otherwise expensive channel break), so the "warning" message was added to allow some degree of retry or recovery for spurious errors.

 It may be wise not to distinguish errors in production settings, lest it leak information — hence, the optional `data` field.